sigstore/root-signing/playbooks/ORCHESTRATION.md

 in `${REPO}/staged/${FORK_POINT}.sig`, where the fork point is the fork point from `main` and the ceremony branch.
-This fork point is also used as the nonce when computing the POP (via `tuf key-pop-sign`, see below for an examle).
+This fork point is also used as the nonce when computing the POP (via `tuf key-pop-sign`, see below for an example).

 The delegation keyholder would run these commands (on a branch based on the ceremony branch):